 That sum, adjusted for inflation, works out to Rs 332,775 in today’s rupees.

 But he was not paid this amount because the embassy said he had contravened rules by working at a second job, something which everyone at the embassy was doing, because what people were paid was basically a starvation wage.
-But my father had rubbed against powerful interests in the embassy who were making money by taking bribes from poor Sri Lankan Tamils who were applying for Indian passports to return to India.
+My father had rubbed against powerful interests in the embassy who were making money by taking bribes from poor Sri Lankan Tamils who were applying for Indian passports to return to India.

 But let me start at the beginning.
 My father went to Sri Lanka (then known as Ceylon) in 1947, looking for employment after the war.
 He took up a job as a teacher, something which was his first love.
 In 1956, when the Sri Lankan Government nationalised the teaching profession, he was left without a job.